okpoyu/docker-volume-vmax/README.rst

   cd docker-volume-vmax
   sudo pip install --editable .
   cp config/vmax.conf.sample /path/to/vmax.conf
 Edit vmax.conf using the storage configuration of the vmax at your disposal.
+See [full configuration options](/config/README.md) for details of options supported in the configuration file
-Finally run the command below to
+Finally run the command below
 ::
   sudo vmaxAF /path/to/vmax.conf

 FULL INSTALL
 ============

 Full installation requires access to systemd for services.
 Follow the steps below
 ::
   sudo pip install docker-volume-vmax sudo cp /etc/vmax/vmax.conf.sample /etc/vmax/vmax.conf

 In /etc/vmax directory, edit vmax.conf using the storage configuration of the vmax.

 Make systemd aware of vmaxAF.service
 ::